Tag Archive for: Pilates Ann Arbor

 Pilates and GYROTONIC® exercise are both effective functional training methods to support your life’s activities as you celebrate more birthdays.
 MOVE Wellness has experienced trainers who can help you workout safely and effectively and provide accommodation for any injuries or nagging pains.
 Talk to your trainer about your personal goals for the movement that matters in your life so we can support you in achieving those goals.
 MOVE offers private training in-person or online as well as MOVE Livestream with interactive livestream group classes you can take from the comfort and privacy of your own home.
 In addition, MOVE On Demand offers programs and classes you can access whenever and wherever you want.

 Call us today at 734-224-2560 to learn more or start now online to schedule in-studio.
-We also have a 14 day free trial of MOVE Livestream classes you can take advantage of.
+You can even get your first livestream class FREE!

 Patrick Conlin was raised in the Ann Arbor area and is a Circuit Court Judge in Washtenaw County.
 Patrick is the guy you can all relate to reading this blog.
 He’s reached that over-50 stage in life where he can’t work out the way he used to, but knows firsthand how important movement is and has 3 sons to keep up with.
 Spoiler alert…If you didn’t already know, Patrick is also MOVE co-founder Elaine Economou’s husband.
 He has been doing PIlates for more than 20 years.
 Basically, as long as he’s known Elaine.
 He added Gyrotonic to his workout mix around the time MOVE Wellness opened 6 years ago.
 Patrick knows the value of exercise and the powerful impact it has on his life and longevity.